-- 1) Press and hold the ASSIGN push-button.

-- 2) Press the channel key CH 14.

-- 3) Release the ASSIGN push-button.

-- 4) Then, press the BANK MSB key or the 0 key

-- 5) Press BANKLSB key and then describe bank 25 with push-buttons 2 and 5.

-- Define the program: Press the PROGRAM key and then the 4 and 9 keys for program 49. - 7) Press the ENTER key. - c) Direct program selection through the two OCTAVE SHIFT push-buttons. - 1) Press the ASSIGN push-button and hold it down. - 2) Select the OCTAVE SHIFT push-button which you want to assign to the program change function. - 3) Release the ASSIGN push-button again. - 4) Defined the channel by which the program change will be transmitted.
-Press one of the 16 channel keys CH1 through CH16 on the keyboard. - 5) Press the PROGDIR key.
+- 1) Press and hold the ASSIGN push-button. - 2) Press the channel key CH 14. - 3) Press and hold the ASSIGN push-button. - 2) Press the channel key. - 4) Then, press the BANK MSB key or the Okev. - 5) Press BANK LSB key and then describe bank 25 with pushbuttons 2 and 5. - 6) Define the program: Press the PROGRAM key and then the 4 and 9 keys for program 49. - 7) Press the ENTER key. - c) Direct program selection through the two OCTAVE SHIFT push-buttons. - 1) Press the ASSIGN push-button and hold it down.

+- Select the OCTAVE SHIFT push-button which you want to assign to the program change function. - 3) Release the ASSIGN push-button again. - 4) Defined the channel by which the program change will be transmitted.
+Press one of the 16 channel keys CH 1 through CH 16 on the keyboard. - 5) Press the PROG DIR key.
 Then press the number keys on the keyboard in sequence until you have completely entered the desired preset number.
 Only value entries between 0 and 127 are possible.
-Greater values are ignored by the device. - 6) Finally, press the ENTER key.
+Greater values are ignored by the device - 6) Finally, press the ENTER key.
 In order to discard your assignments, please select the CANCEL key or press the ASSIGN push-button again.
-The ASSIGN LED will go off in all 3 cases. - As soon as you have assigned the direct program selection to one or both OCTAVE SHIFT push-buttons simultaneously, pressing both push-buttons will not activate ANYTHING!
+The ASSIGN LED will go off in all 3 cases - As soon as you have assigned the direct program selection to one or both OCTAVE SHIFT push-buttons simultaneously, pressing both push-buttons will not activate ANYTHING!

-4.2.9 Other functions of the OCTAVE SHIFT buttons
+4.2.9 Additional functions of the OCTAVE SHIFT pushbuttons

-The OCTAVE SHIFT push-buttons of the device are in their initial state every time the UMX is switched on (see Table 3.1).
+The OCTAVE SHIFT push-buttons of the device are in their initial state every time the UMX is switched on (refer to table 3.1).

 Further special functions can be assigned to both push-buttons in the ASSIGN mode in addition to the already covered functions regarding direct program change and octave transposition:

-- a) Transposition in individual semitone steps - b) Sequential scrolling in program libraries - c) Optional controller functions - As soon as you assign a function to one of the two pushbuttons, the second push-button will automatically assume the same function, however, it is still restricted in its functionality.
-It is not capable of sending data until you assign a function to this push-button with the ASSIGN procedure. - a) Transposition in individual semitone steps - 1) Press the ASSIGN push-button and hold it down. - 2) Press the TRANSP +/- key. - 3) Release the ASSIGN push-button. - 4) Finally, press the ENTER key.
+- a) Transposition in individual semitone steps - b) Sequential scrolling in program libraries - c) Optional controller functions - As soon as you assign a function to one of the two push-buttons, the second push-button will automatically assume the same function however, it is still restricted in its functionality: It is not capable of sending data until you assign a function to this push-button with the ASSIGN procedure. - As soon as you assign an individual MIDI channel to one of the two push-buttons, the other push-button will also switch to this channel.
+This also applies if you return to the GLOBAL CHANNEL. - a) Transposition in individual semitone steps - 1) Press the ASSIGN push-button and hold it down. - 2) Press the TRANSP +/- key. - 3) Release the ASSIGN push-button. - Finally, press the ENTER key.
 In order to discard your assignments, please press the CANCEL key or press the ASSIGN push-button again.
 The ASSIGN LED will go off in all 3 cases.